-Peter Meineck holds the endowed chair of Professor of Classics in the Modern World at New York University.
+Peter Meineck holds the endowed chair of Associate Professor of Classics in the Modern World at New York University.
 He specializes in ancient performance, cognitive theory, Greek literature and culture and humanities public programming.
 Professor Meineck received his PhD in Classics from the University of Nottingham and his BA (hons) in Ancient World Studies from University College London.
 In addition to his academic career he has worked extensively in the professional theatre in New York and London, founding Aquila Theatre in 1991.
 His national public programs have earned a Chairman’s Special Award from the National Endowment for the Humanities and numerous grants from the National Endowment for the Arts, New York State Council on the Arts, the New York City Department of Cultural Affairs, The Hayden, Onassis and Mid Atlantic Arts foundations, among others.
 These programs include Ancient Greeks/Modern Lives, The Warrior Chorus and Shakespeare Leaders in Harlem.
 He has also directed, and or produced over 50 productions of classical plays at venues as diverse as Lincoln Center, Brooklyn Academy of Music, Carnegie Hall, The Ancient Stadium at Delphi and the Bush and Obama White House.
 His productions of classical drama have toured extensively throughout North America and Europe.

 Among the awards he has received, are the 2009 NYU Golden Dozen Teaching Award, a 2009 Humanities Initiative Team Teaching Award, the American Philological Association Outreach Prize, and the Outstanding Teacher Award at USC.
 He also serves as a firefighter and emergency medical technician in New York and is currently the Rescue Captain with the Bedford Fire Department.